thegiftofgabes/fantasypunk-netlify/content.en/quickstart/_09-burdens.md

 When every Burden you carry is gone and you **find release**, choose a Change:

 - retire this character, describe how;
 - make way to the new: an aprentice becomes a new Party member.
-Create a new Bearer and make sure at least one of your burdens is a hand me down, or otherwise related to the previous chaacter;
+Create a new Bearer and make sure at least one of your burdens is a hand me down, or otherwise related to the previous character;
 - transformation: choose a new Background for you character an make sure one of their new Burdens is related to their past self.